 Therapeutic ultrasound … has fallen out of favor as research has shown a lack of efficacy and a lack of scientific basis for proposed biophysical effects.

 Baker et al, 2001, Physical Therapy

 Except it hasn’t fallen out of favour!
 It’s still widely used.
 The only professionals it’s fallen out of favour with, I imagine, are a small minority of scientists and unusually alert clinicians.

-Not only that, but ultrasound has found new life in the marketplace as shockwave therapy — faster, stronger waves, and a bigger price tag!
-Consider this marketing language from a Canadian company, Shockwave Institute, specializing in delivering ESWT:
+Not only that, but ultrasound has found new life in the marketplace as shockwave therapy — faster, stronger waves, with a bigger price tag!
+Consider this marketing language from a Canadian company, Shockwave Institute, specializing in ESWT:

 Provided you are a candidate for this type of treatment, clinical studies suggest there is a 80–85% chance this technology will improve your condition.

 from the Shockwave Alberta FAQ, as of Nov 30, 2009

 Shockwave Alberta certainly doesn’t think ultrasound has fallen out of favour!
 Here we have an entire company devoted to delivery of therapeutic US, and selling it with the implication that it is not only proven to be effective, but exactly how effective — to within 5%!